 How to make Jumbo Blueberry Muffins

-For these delicious jumbo blueberry muffins, I simply doubled the recipe and used an ice cream scoop to scoop the batter into larger cupcake liners.
+For these delicious jumbo blueberry muffins, doubled the recipe below and used an ice cream scoop to scoop the batter into larger cupcake liners.
 Sprinkle each muffin with buttery, cinnamon crumb topping and bake as directed below.

 You need to bake a few extra minutes for the jumbo muffins.
 As always, test with a toothpick when inserted comes out clean.
 Rotate your muffin tins half way through baking.